effjot/stiefogen/README.md

 Python program that uses QT to transcribe plain text into Stiefo Grundschrift (as PDF).

-Developed by Andreas Hofer, with additions by Andreas Martin (@AndreasMartin72) and Florian Jenn (@effjot)
+Developed by Andreas Hofer, with additions by Andreas Martin [Andreas Martin](https://github.com/AndreasMartin72) and [Florian Jenn](https://github.com/effjot)